winfsp/winfsp/doc/winfsp.h.markdown

 directories, etc.

 This function should **NEVER** delete the file or directory in question.
-Deletion should happen during Cleanup with Delete==TRUE.
+Deletion should happen during Cleanup with the FspCleanupDelete flag set.

 This function gets called when Win32 API's such as DeleteFile or RemoveDirectory are used.
 It does not get called when a file or directory is opened with FILE\_DELETE\_ON\_CLOSE.